 Revelation 3:14 “And to the angel of the church of the Laodiceans write, ‘These things says the Amen, the Faithful and True Witness, the Beginning of the creation of God:”

-The word ‘Amen’ has collectively been recognized as a conclusive statement at the end of a prayer.
-Defined as meaning “so be it”, the term has been used as a form of stamp or seal of affirmation.
+The word ‘Amen’ has collectively been seen as a conclusive statement at the end of a prayer.
+Defined with the phrase “so be it”, the term has been used as a form of stamp or seal of affirmation.

 Throughout the Bible, we see a revelation of the nature and character of God.
 Many times and in many places this revelation is given through His name.
-It intrigues me when God uses a term such as ‘Amen‘ as a term for Jesus.
-I believe the more we understand the reasons for the usage of such terms, the more we will be able to peer into the vast expanse of God’s glory.
-The further we see into who God is, the more we will understand meaning to life, we will understand the order by which He created it, and we will know why He has lavished such love toward us.
+It intrigues me when God uses a term such as ‘Amen‘ as a term for Jesus like we see in Revelation 3.
+I believe the more we understand the reasons for using such terms, the more we will be able to peer into the vast expanse of God’s revelation of Himself.
+The further we see into who God is, the more we will understand meaning to life, we will understand the order by which He created it, and we will know why He has lavished such love toward His people.

 Deuteronomy 27:11 “And Moses commanded the people on the same day, saying, “These shall stand on Mount Gerizim to bless the people, when you have crossed over the Jordan: Simeon, Levi, Judah, Issachar, Joseph, and Benjamin; and these shall stand on Mount Ebal to curse: Reuben, Gad, Asher, Zebulun, Dan, and Naphtali.“